This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 This gumbo is worth every minute it takes to make.
 It is absolutely incredible, with the most unbelievable richest flavor.

-I admit, I used more than the original recipe called for because I’m addicted to andouille.
+I admit, I used more andouille than the original recipe called for because I’m addicted to it.
 If you want to shave a little time off the recipe see my notes below for using precooked chicken or store-bought roux.

 I like to use my good ole trusty Dutch oven to make this gumbo and pretty much darned near anything like it on my stovetop.
 It’s nice and big and sturdy.
 That extra weight helps it maintain and distribute heat perfectly.
 As an added bonus, it’s actually pretty easy to clean up too!